A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: DISTRIBUTION GRID EQUIPMENT IMPACTS

-\textbf{Impact of Climate Change}: Operating the fuse in extreme heat (similar to heat domes) or extreme cold conditions (polar vortex or icing) can lead to faster temperature cycling causing the expansion and contraction of the fuse element that is the most important part of the fuse.
+\textbf{Impact of Extreme Temperature Operations}: Operating a fuse in extreme heat (as in heat domes) or extreme cold conditions (polar vortices or icing) can lead to faster temperature cycling, causing the expansion and contraction of the fuse element that is the most important part of the fuse.
 This repeated expansion and contraction can result is failure of the fuse \cite{fuse_4,fuse_5}.
 The other parts of the fuse that are sensitive to extreme temperatures are the contact elements and terminals.
 The parts inside the fuse also tend to degrade and are the other leading failure modes in fuses.
-Another common component in a fuse construction is the fuse enclosure and this is exposed to ambient operating conditions including heat domes, polar vortexes and icing.
-This enclosure has a limited function to just contain everything in a fuse internal to it but can transfer the ambient temperatures internal to the fuse.
-Extreme ambient conditions can impact the overall functioning as the enclosure cannot prevent ambient temperatures impacting the internal fuse temperatures.
-Often times heat domes and polar vortexes are short duration events (like a few consecutive days).
-During these short duration, derating the power system is important but, in the process, various controls and protection components like fuses and circuit breakers will need additional coordination of settings to prevent unwanted tripping leading to isolation of parts of the system that were not planned or intended.
-Fig.~\ref{fig:fuse_pole} below show a typical fuse on a distribution pole showing how it is exposed to the extreme operating conditions.
+Another common component in a fuse construction is the fuse enclosure, which is exposed to ambient operating conditions including heat domes, polar vortices, and icing.
+This enclosure has a limited function (simply to contain the fuse internals) but can transfer the ambient temperature to the fuse components.
+Extreme ambient conditions can impact the overall functioning because the enclosure cannot prevent ambient temperatures from affecting the internal fuse temperatures.
+Icing can cause mis-operation due to the malfunction of fuse cutout.
+Heat domes and polar vortices are often short-duration events (a few consecutive days).
+During these short durations, derating the power system is important, but in the process, various controls and protection components like fuses and circuit breakers will need additional coordination of settings to prevent unwanted tripping.
+Such tripping could lead to isolation of parts of the system that were not planned or intended.
+Fig.~\ref{fig:fuse_pole} shows a typical fuse on a distribution pole exposed to weather.

-The failure of a fuse mainly results in an open circuit and its impact on current carrying circuits is loss of power to downstream equipment/ loads.
-The failure of a fuse on a back-up circuit means the backup may not be functional causing serious reliability issues.
+The failure of a fuse mainly results in an open circuit and its impact on current-carrying circuits is loss of power to downstream equipment or loads.
+The failure of a fuse on a back-up circuit means the backup may not be functional, causing serious reliability issues.